bash-bastion/basalt/README.md

 - More flexibly parses command line arguments (basher)
 - Install local directories as packages (bpkg)

-I I forked Basher because it had an excellent test suite and its behavior for installing packages made more sense to me, compared to `bpkg`
+I forked Basher because it had an excellent test suite and its behavior for installing packages made more sense to me, compared to `bpkg`